The Locations That Inspired Famous Oil Paintings THEN & NOW. See the painting, see the location.

-Hopper - Edward Hopper East Wind Over Weehawken
+Edward Hopper East Wind Over Weehawken Oil Painting.

 Edward Hopper's East Wind Over Weehawken was painted in 1934.
-It is a street scene depicting the gabled house at 1001 Boulevard East at the corner of 49th Street in Weehawken, New Jersey, and is considered one of Hopper's best works.
-A lot of things have changed in the over 80 years since this work of art was completed, the house is still there, but the empty lot at the bottom right is still an empty lot, now made into a little park.
-This painting was recently sold for $40.5 million at Christie's in NY in 2013, which is a record price for his work.
+It is a street scene depicting the gabled house at 1001 Boulevard East at the corner of 49th Street in Weehawken, New Jersey.
+It is considered one of Hopper's most significant works.
+A lot of things have changed in the over 80 years since this work of art was completed.
+The house is still there, but the empty lot at the bottom right is still an empty lot, now made into a small park.
+This painting was recently sold for $40.5 million at Christie's in New York in 2013, which is a record price for his work.

-Tilt-Shift Edward Hopper East Wind Over Weehawken Photo.
+Edward Hopper's East Wind Over Weehawken Oil Painting & Tilt-Shift Photo.

-The Edward Hopper East Wind over Weehawken oil painting is a relatively flat painting where everything is in focus, very little depth of field vision.
-The obvious choice would be to selective focus on the main house of the painting on the corner, but that did little in producing any desired effect, therefore the focus was changed to the lamp posts and the middle house.
+The Edward Hopper East Wind over Weehawken oil painting is a relatively flat painting where everything is in focus, with a very shallow depth of field.
+The obvious choice would be to selectively focus on the main house in the painting on the corner, but that did little in producing any desired effect.
+Therefore, the focus was changed to the lamp posts and the middle house.